12 Coastlines

 Figure 12.23: Global thermohaline circulation.
 PSS=practical salinity units.

 Whether an ocean current moves horizontally or vertically depends on its density.
-The density of seawater is determined by and salinity.
+The density of seawater is determined by temperature and salinity.

 12.3.3 Tides

-are the rising and lowering of sea level during the day and are caused by the gravitational effects of the Sun and Moon on the oceans.
+Tides are the rising and lowering of sea level during the day and are caused by the gravitational effects of the Sun and Moon on the oceans.
 The Earth rotates daily within the Moon and Sun’s gravity fields.
 Although the Sun is much larger and its gravitational pull is more powerful, the Moon is closer to Earth; hence, the Moon’s gravitational influence on tides is dominant.
-The of the at a given location and the difference between high and low —the tidal range, depends primarily on the configuration of the Moon and Sun with respect to the Earth orbit and rotation. occurs when the Sun, Moon, and Earth line up with each other at the full or new Moon, and the tidal range is at a maximum. occurs approximately two weeks later when the Moon and Sun are at right angles with the Earth, and the tidal range is lowest.
+The magnitude of the tide at a given location and the difference between high and low tide—the tidal range, depends primarily on the configuration of the Moon and Sun with respect to the Earth orbit and rotation.
+Spring tide occurs when the Sun, Moon, and Earth line up with each other at the full or new Moon, and the tidal range is at a maximum.
+Neap tide occurs approximately two weeks later when the Moon and Sun are at right angles with the Earth, and the tidal range is lowest.

 Figure 12.24: The types of tides.